 “Deep links” on the web have been around for a while.
 Actually, they’re as old as the internet itself.
-Deep Links, or links that direct a user to content inside of a website, are built into the http protocols that govern the world wide web.
+Deep Links, or links that direct a user to the content inside of a website, are built into the HTTP protocols that govern the world wide web.

 That’s all well and good, but this is 2016, not 1989.
 How do Deep Links work in mobile apps?

 In short, Deep Links let users jump between apps and pages using hyperlinks.
 Deep Links in apps use a special type of hyperlink called a universal resource identifier (URI).
 For example, a user can be in the Facebook app, click a URI link to in-app content in Yelp, and the Yelp app will open up directly from the link.
 Deep Links and URIs make it easy for developers to create apps that work together seamlessly.

 Unlike in websites, Deep Links aren’t enabled in apps by default.
 Developers who want to link to in-app content need to submit their URL schemes to both Google and Apple.
 Once that’s done and the schemes are approved, the pages will be linkable, searchable, and the content will be indexed in Google.
 The ability to link directly to in-app pages is useful for convenience, cross-promotion on multiple apps or websites, and improving search engine (SEO) performance.
 Really, there are three types of Deep Links available.
 Here's a rundown.

 These let developers create a custom URL scheme that directs users to in-app content.
 Custom URL schemes look somewhat like this:

 Appname//:example_page.
 Facebook's URL scheme, for comparison, looks like this: